10 Ways To Remodel Your Bathroom On The Cheap

 Bang for the buck…

 A bathroom remodel is one of the best improvements you can make to your home.
-Not only do you get a great new space, you also typically recoup a large portion of your investment when you sell your home down the road.
-Here are a few of my tips for remodeling your bathroom on a budget.
+Not only do you get a great new space, but you also typically recoup a large portion of your investment when you sell your home down the road.
+That being said, no matter what your motivations for your bathroom remodel, here are a few of my tips for remodeling your bathroom on a budget.

 Reface instead of replace